Lake Panasoffkee WMA

 - Campground furniture and equipment, such as picnic tables and fire rings, should not be moved.

-- Deer - 1 antlered deer per special-opportunity permit and 1 antlerless deer per antlerless deer permit.
+- Area limits - 1 antlered deer per special-opportunity permit and 1 antlerless deer per antlerless deer permit.

 - Wild hog - No size or bag limit.

-- Turkey - 1 per special-opportunity spring turkey permit.
+- Area Limits - 1 per special-opportunity spring turkey permit, daily limit 1.

 - Raccoon, opossum, armadillo, beaver, coyote, skunk and nutria - No bag limits.

 - Bobcat and otter - Possession limit 1 unless in possession of a Trapping License.

 - Migratory birds - See Florida Hunting Regulations handbook.